 - Baking powder and baking soda: Helps the batter rise and makes it fluffy.

 - Pumpkin puree: Do NOT use pumpkin pie filling!
 This is a completely different ingredient.
 Opt for high-quality canned pumpkin, like Libby’s.
+If your feeling adventurous try making your own pumpkin puree at home.

 - Canola oil: Keeps the cake moist without making it dense.